kmoser77/powermanager_iot/README.md

 # Powermanager IoT

-**Powermanager IoT** is a modification to the the Powermanager from the electronics shop www.conrad.de which allows you to switch power jacks via a HTML web server based on an arduino mega.
+**Powermanager IoT** is a modification to the the Powermanager from the electronics shop www.conrad.de.
+This modification allows you to switch power jacks via a HTML web server based on an arduino mega.
 This is my first project on GitHub and my first Arduino project, so be indulgent. :-)

 See the [Project page](https://www.fam-moser.de/blog/kmosers-tech-blog/computer/iot/power-manager-iot.html) (german) for more information about the needed hardware.